RaviTejaVattem/vscode-testing-extension/blog.md

 This Visual Studio Code extension allows you to view, run, debug, and check coverage for your Angular tests.
 It leverages the new [vscode testing API](https://code.visualstudio.com/api/extension-guides/testing) and is inspired by the [Karma Test Explorer](https://github.com/Raagh/angular-karma_test-explorer).

-In this blog, I will explain the vscode testing API and how I built this extension so that you can use these learnings to build your own testing extension.
+In this blog, I will explain the vscode testing API and an overview of how I built this extension so that you can use these learnings to build your own testing extension.

 ## History